Saief1999/utility-scripts/configuration/README.md

 1. login to our user

-2. Clone the utility script repo under our home

-3. **Enable Multilib Repo in archlinux** because some packages belong to it
+2. **Enable Multilib Repo in archlinux** because some packages belong to it

-4. Cd to the configuration dir and run `archlinux_init.sh`.
+3. Cd to the configuration dir and run `new/archlinux_init.sh`.
 And pray to god

-5. run `archlinux_extras.sh`

-6. run `archlinux_dotfiles.sh`